 And the trend is towards even more complexity.
 Pay periods are getting shorter, with an increasing number of workers paid bi-weekly or even weekly rather than monthly, doubling the number of payroll cycles while reducing the time to prepare them by half.

 There is also a trend towards automation, which will need to be managed.
 That trend opens the door to new challenges such as real time payments, which cuts the payroll cycle to a single day.

-In short, payroll has never been more challenging.
+In short, global payroll has never been more challenging.
 Here are some of the biggest pain points for companies and how to address them effectively.

 Pain Point: Compliance

 In a Lighthouse Research study (backed by Papaya Global), 70% of employers revealed concern that they had insufficient knowledge of foreign compliance requirements, making compliance a major pain point in overseas expansion.
 The high figure is not surprising considering how daunting foreign tax codes can be – and what’s at stake.

 A country like Switzerland – an international hub for banking and commerce – has no less than 26 different tax authorities and 100 social security carriers, each with its own forms and data requirements.

 French employment laws can be their own compliance quagmire, and not just because all reporting must be in French.
 Overtime, to cite just one example, requires constant vigilance.
 A regular week is 35 hours in France, and any hours above that must be calculated as overtime.
 However, if workers put in more than 46 additional hours 12 weeks in a row, the additional hours can be converted into paid time off.
 The payroll department must keep track of all those moving parts.

 Western Europe in general has grown in complexity.
 The average number of data items payroll managers had to calculate rose to 19 in 2019, up from 17 just two years ago.
 Failing to adhere to the letter of the law could lead to fines and damage to a company’s reputation.